Trending

 Although Garden Life has "simulator" in the name, it takes quite a few liberties with realism.
 While a lot of the plants, their names, their colors, and their growth conditions take cues from real life (it pays to have an actual botanist as your project's producer), there are plenty of "unrealistic" things that add to the fun and laid-back atmosphere.
 For example, plants don't take days or weeks to grow; you can often see them bloom right in front of your eyes!
 So, rather than have realism as my main objective in the sound design, believability was instead what I set out to foster.
 Creating an audio experience which you can really get lost in—one which makes you feel you're really there, and which you might even want to leave running in the background to enjoy the sounds—that was my main aim.

-To do this, I set up some interesting technical systems, such as a semi-randomised background music system, and a dynamic ambience transition system for when you move from one area to the next.
+To do this, I set up some interesting technical systems, such as a semi-randomized background music system, and a dynamic ambience transition system for when you move from one area to the next.
 The game was developed in Unreal Engine 5, and FMOD Studio was used as our audio middleware, giving me lots of tools to create interesting audio systems.

 The music system was great fun to make.
-Before the project was signed, a small team in our studio made a prototype of the game’s plant growth system, and upon seeing it, I thought I could make some simple, smooth background music to play over it.
-I knew straight away that a game like this would benefit greatly from having a rich, natural ambience, so I didn’t want anything too busy for the music.
-Instead, I made something which is essentially comprised of different musical building blocks, which all get pieced together randomly as the track plays, with lots of space in between phrases for the ambience to take center stage.
-I actually have my wife to thank for the “improvisational” style of it—she quickly gets tired of repetitive music, so I knew I should make something a bit different.
+Before the project was signed, a small team in our studio made a prototype of the game's plant growth system, and upon seeing it, I thought I could make some simple, smooth background music to play over it.
+I knew straight away that a game like this would benefit greatly from having a rich, natural ambience, so I didn't want anything too busy for the music.
+Instead, I made something that is essentially comprised of different musical building blocks, which all get pieced together randomly as the track plays, with lots of space in between phrases for the ambience to take center stage.
+I actually have my wife to thank for the "improvisational" style of it—she quickly gets tired of repetitive music, so I knew I should make something a bit different.

-Of course, the whole soundtrack is very acoustic and “natural”.
+Of course, the whole soundtrack is very acoustic and "natural."
 I performed a lot of the musical parts, which I feel was very important, as too much software instrument presence would take away from its real, natural feeling.
-We were also already having people say the game’s art style reminded them of Studio Ghibli films, so while I didn’t want it to sound grand and beautiful like Howl’s Moving Castle, I did want some of the quirky fun and naturalness of other Ghibli soundtracks like Kiki’s Delivery Service and Ocean Waves.
-Also, as it’s such a laid-back soundtrack, I didn’t have to be super precise and professional with the performance and timing, so it suited me and my skills just fine.
+We were also already having people say the game's art style reminded them of Studio Ghibli films, so while I didn't want it to sound grand and beautiful like Howl's Moving Castle, I did want some of the quirky fun and naturalness of other Ghibli soundtracks like Kiki's Delivery Service and Ocean Waves.
+Also, as it's such a laid-back soundtrack, I didn't have to be super precise and professional with the performance and timing, so it suited me and my skills just fine.

 While there are some synth sounds and clean electric guitar lines dotted about, it's predominantly acoustic guitar, piano, ukulele, and trumpet.
 As for software instruments and libraries, there's a lot of stuff in the music and sound design from Spitfire LABS—check them out if you're looking for great, interesting, and free sounds!
 The Pianobook community was a fantastic resource for finding free software instruments, such as mandolins and melodicas, and Orchestral Tools' Loire library has some brilliant accordion and chalameau (a kind of French clarinet) that can be heard throughout the game.
 This combination of fun, quirky instruments was just what I wanted, and helped me evoke a fun, charming, "European" sound.
 It also feels appropriate for the region in which the game is set—although the game locale is fictional, it's based on rural Austria or Germany.

 So, for the composition.
-Imagine you’re in your garden, pottering around on a pleasant summer’s day.
+Imagine you're in your garden, pottering around on a pleasant summer's day.
 Your friend is sitting in the corner with an acoustic guitar, improvising a little tune.
-They have the vibe and the general chord sequence down, but they always play it a little bit differently—an extra note here and there; different timing to the musical arpeggios; a longer pause before the next phrase.
-Sometimes they go back to the “beginning” of the track, sometimes they go into a B or C section.
-You always have an idea of how it’s going to go, but it has that laid-back, improvisational quality to it which means you never know what exactly is coming next, and it doesn’t get tiring or repetitive.
+They have the vibe and the general chord sequence down, but they always play it a little bit differently—an extra note here and there, different timing to the musical arpeggios, a longer pause before the next phrase.
+Sometimes they go back to the "beginning" of the track, sometimes they go into a B or C section.
+You always have an idea of how it's going to go, but it has that laid-back, improvisational quality to it which means you never know what exactly is coming next, and it doesn't get tiring or repetitive.
 This is what I set out to create.

 The basic layout of the “D” musical phrase.
 Image via stillalive studios.